MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 One of the computer scientists at Bell Labs who had worked on the MULTICS project, Ken Thompson, subsequently found a small PDP-7 minicomputer that no one was using and set out to write a stripped-down, one-user version of MULTICS.
-This work later developed into the UNIX operating system, which became popular in the academic world, with government agencies, and with many companies.
+This work later developed into the **UNIX** operating system, which became popular in the academic world, with government agencies, and with many companies.

 The history of UNIX has been told elsewhere (e.g., Salus, 1994).
 Part of that story will be given in Chap.
 10. For now, suffice it to say that because the source code was widely available, various organizations developed their own (incompatible) versions, which led to chaos.
-Two major versions developed, System V, from
+Two major versions developed, **System V**, from
-AT&T, and BSD (Berkeley Software Distribution) from the University of California at Berkeley.
+AT&T, and **BSD (Berkeley Software Distribution)** from the University of California at Berkeley.
 These had minor variants as well.
-To make it possible to write programs that could run on any UNIX system, IEEE developed a standard for UNIX, called POSIX, that most versions of UNIX now support.
+To make it possible to write programs that could run on any UNIX system, IEEE developed a standard for UNIX, called **POSIX**, that most versions of UNIX now support.
 POSIX defines a minimal system-call interface that conformant UNIX systems must support.
 In fact, some other operating systems now also support the POSIX interface.

-As an aside, it is worth mentioning that in 1987, the author released a small clone of UNIX, called MINIX, for educational purposes.
+As an aside, it is worth mentioning that in 1987, the author released a small clone of UNIX, called **MINIX**, for educational purposes.
 Functionally, MINIX is very similar to UNIX, including POSIX support.
 Since that time, the original version has evolved into MINIX 3, which is highly modular and focused on very high reliability.
 It has the ability to detect and replace faulty or even crashed modules (such as I/O device drivers) on the fly without a reboot and without disturbing running programs.
 Its focus is on providing very high dependability and availability.